gwcoffey/gwcoffey.com/content/posts/maclane-bot/index.md

 title: "Mary MacLane Bot on Mastodon"
 date: 2023-04-10
 summary: "I'm a big fan of the Moby Dick at Sea Mastodon bot.
 And I'm a big fan of the 20th century's first and biggest bad girl, Mary MacLane. *And* I'm a computer programmer.
 So I suppose this was inevitable."
+description: "A Mastodon Bot that periodically posts short excerpts from the writing of Mary MacLane"
 resources:
   - src: mary.jpg
     params: